tahoe-lafs/magic-folder/docs/downloader.rst

 directory containing a series of sub-directories; these are the participants.
 The directory name is their name and points at a read-capability where all the files in their magic-folder are stored.
-This is known as the "personal DMD", where DMD stands for "Distributed Mutable Directory".
+This is known as the "Personal DMD", where DMD stands for "Distributed Mutable Directory".

-The entries in a user's personal DMD are flat (no subdirectories) and point a (mangled) relative path-name to a Snapshot.
+The entries in a user's Personal DMD are flat (no subdirectories) and point a (mangled) relative path-name to a Snapshot.

 So, Snapshots to download can be discovered by:

-- reading the collective DMD
+- reading the Collective DMD
 - for each user in it:
-  - read their personal DMD
+  - read their Personal DMD
   - for each entry in that directory:
     - queue the Snapshot for download (unless already cached)
 - any newly-downloaded Snapshot should be examined; if any of its